adityashettyyy/india-annotate/README.md

 ## Overview

-**IndiaAnnotate** is a web-based platform designed to **validate, analyze, and automatically annotate localized image datasets** using the COCO format.
+**IndiaAnnotate** is a web-based platform designed to **validate, analyze, and automatically annotate localized image datasets** using the COCO format.IndiaAnnotate acts as a bridge between raw data and production-ready machine learning datasets

 The project addresses a core problem in machine learning pipelines:
 **inconsistent, incomplete, and low-quality datasets** reduce model performance.